-1 (b) Keeps cannabis away from children and schools by establishing 1,000 foot distance 2 requirements for stores, limiting access to retail outlets to people 21 and older or qualified patients, 3 and imposing limits on product design and packaging.
-4 (c) Controls the marketing and messaging by prohibiting advertising which targets the 5 general public, especially minors.
-6 (d) Prohibits "marijuana miles" by restricting cannabis retail outlets to one per 7 municipality or one for every 15,000 residents in larger municipalities, as well as empowering local 8 zoning control for these businesses.
-9 (e) Empowers towns to keep cannabis out through required ballot measures to allow 10 cannabis retail outlets.
-11 (f) Reduces access to poly-drugs by: 12 (1) Introducing 15 stores at first and allowing expanded licenses to reflect demand 13 and allow retail outlets to reach Granite Staters who may still face a prohibitively long drive to 14 reach licensed New Hampshire cannabis retail outlets or out of state options and may continue to 15 turn to the illicit market if the placement of stores does not respond to market demands; 16 (2) Prohibiting beverages that combine alcohol and cannabis; and 17 (3) Prohibiting the inclusion of nicotine or other additives to products which are 18 designed to make the product more addictive.
-19 (g) Undercuts the cartels by: 20 (1) Imposing an agency fee of 10 percent on monthly gross total revenue of cannabis 21 sales which is in line with the state excise tax in Massachusetts but well below the total tax burden 22 of approximately 20 percent in that state.
-23 (2) Keeping costs low by not requiring a particular store layout, construction, or 24 building contractor to meet appearance guidelines for the exterior of state licensed cannabis retail 25 outlets.
-26 (3) Recognizing the need for expanded licenses in the future in order to accommodate 27 locations in more rural areas of the state which are not well positioned to compete for limited 28 licenses.
-29 (h) Limiting initial cannabis retail outlet licenses to 15: 30 (1) While prohibiting a controlling interest in more than 3 cannabis retail outlets; 31 and 32 (2) Providing a pathway for expanded licenses as the state establishes a successful 33 long-term sustainable solution to cannabis legalization, while prioritizing harm reduction over 34 profits.
-35 (i) Reducing influence of lobbying and donations by: 36 (1) Ensuring that licensing will increase responsibly to balance the need for more 37 cannabis retail outlets in underserved communities; and
+1 (c) Controls the marketing and messaging by prohibiting advertising which targets the 2 general public, especially minors.
+3 (d) Prohibits "marijuana miles" by restricting cannabis retail outlets to one per 4 municipality or one for every 15,000 residents in larger municipalities, as well as empowering local 5 zoning control for these businesses.
+6 (e) Empowers towns to keep cannabis out through required ballot measures to allow 7 cannabis retail outlets.
+8 (f) Reduces access to poly-drugs by: 9 (1) Introducing 15 stores at first and allowing expanded licenses to reflect demand 10 and allow retail outlets to reach Granite Staters who may still face a prohibitively long drive to 11 reach licensed New Hampshire cannabis retail outlets or out of state options and may continue to 12 turn to the illicit market if the placement of stores does not respond to market demands; 13 (2) Prohibiting beverages that combine alcohol and cannabis; and 14 (3) Prohibiting the inclusion of nicotine or other additives to products which are 15 designed to make the product more addictive.
+16 (g) Undercuts the cartels by: 17 (1) Imposing an agency fee of 10 percent on monthly gross total revenue of cannabis 18 sales which is in line with the state excise tax in Massachusetts but well below the total tax burden 19 of approximately 20 percent in that state.
+20 (2) Keeping costs low by not requiring a particular store layout, construction, or 21 building contractor to meet appearance guidelines for the exterior of state licensed cannabis retail 22 outlets.
+23 (3) Recognizing the need for expanded licenses in the future in order to accommodate 24 locations in more rural areas of the state which are not well positioned to compete for limited 25 licenses.
+26 (h) Limiting initial cannabis retail outlet licenses to 15: 27 (1) While prohibiting a controlling interest in more than 3 cannabis retail outlets; 28 and 29 (2) Providing a pathway for expanded licenses as the state establishes a successful 30 long-term sustainable solution to cannabis legalization, while prioritizing harm reduction over 31 profits.
+32 (i) Reducing influence of lobbying and donations by: 33 (1) Ensuring that licensing will increase responsibly to balance the need for more 34 cannabis retail outlets in underserved communities; and 35 (2) Ensuring that laws and administrative rules do not pick favorites but rather 36 create a transparent administrative process for applications and selection criteria.